qcope/WatchySevenSegment/README.md

 Firmware/Watch Face for the [SQFMI Watchy](https://watchy.sqfmi.com/) open source e-paper watch.

 This Watch Face displays time with digits, similar to seven segment displays.
 In functionality and appearance, the watch face is similar to the basic 7Seg example and others.
-The difference is that the conventional way to achieve this style is to use a font that mimics such a display.
-This code uses a different approach.
-Objects are used to model the individual LED/segments of a typical display, using the conventional labelling of these (A,B,C,D,E,F and G).
+Rather than using a font that looks similar to an old display int this code, bjects are used to model the individual LED/segments of such an display, using the conventional labelling of these (A,B,C,D,E,F and G).
+To display `1` on a digt, the code turns segments `B` and segment `C` on and leaves all the rest off....

 ## Features
 Not many!